Jonsy13/notes/qa.md

-How to rollout update
-How to record an upgrade

 # Create a static pod on a node -

 Ps aux | grep config.yaml ==>>  /var/lib/kubelet/config.yaml ==>>  cat /var/lib/kubelet/config.yaml | grep "staticPodPath"